5 Unusual Museums in Lisbon That Will Awaken Your Curiosity

 Depending on how you feel about puppets, a visit to this museum could either be fascinating or slightly creepy.
 One of the most unusual museums in Lisbon, the Museum of Puppetry (Museu da Marioneta) is dedicated to puppet theater in particular, showcasing hundreds of marionettes, masks, and more from all over the world.
 It offers the unique opportunity to learn about the history of puppetry and all its different forms.

 The Museum of Puppetry is particularly well-suited to families and kids of all ages.
-There’s an interactive puppet theater and other hands-on activities, including workshops for both children and adults, as well as themed guided tours and various puppet shows and performances.
+There’s an interactive puppet theater and other hands-on activities, including workshops for both children and adults.
+In addition, there are themed guided tours and various puppet shows and performances.

 Creepy or not?
-You can decide for yourself once inside the museum.
+You can decide for yourself once inside the Puppetry museum.
 Photo credit: Débora Figueiredo

 Along with the amazing food and architecture found all over the city, these unusual museums in Lisbon will show you some special insight into what makes the city pulsate.
 Lisbon really has it all, and if you’d like to explore more, why not sign up for a fantastic walking tour?
 From Food and Fado to a Belem Walking Tour with a river cruise, our knowledgeable tour guides will guide you to some of Lisbon’s best spots.